Tackling Illegal Trade in

 Administrations held in Beijing on 3-6 April 2006, the meeting unanimously

-action of the project was adopted during the 4th Joint Southeast Asia and
+the project was adopted during the 4th Joint Southeast Asia and Pacific/South

-Pacific/South Asia Customs-ODS Officers Cooperation Workshop held in Bangkok
+Asia Customs-ODS Officers Cooperation Workshop held in Bangkok on May 17-20

 The operation will be conducted